Spring Creek Association

 Ruby Dome is the tallest peak in the Ruby Mountains and Elko County at 11,387 feet in elevation.
 The hike to the summit of Ruby Dome is around 6 miles long with an elevation gain of almost 4,800 feet.
 This peak can be easily seen from Elko and Spring Creek as it towers above the valley below.
 You can hike Ruby Dome as a day trip but most people spend the night at Griswold Lake and then hike to Ruby Dome the next Day.

 This hike starts at the trail head at the top of the Spring Creek Campground, site #1.
 You will need a key to get through the gate and into the campground.
-To obtain a key contact the Spring Creek Association office at (775) 753-6295 8am-5pm Monday - Friday, closed 12:00 - 1:00 for lunch.
+To obtain a key contact the Spring Creek Association office at (775) 753-6295 8am-5pm Monday - Friday.
 There is a $25.00 refundable key deposit and it costs $10.00 per person per day (non-refundable).
 We base days on actual days not nights camped.

 The hike to Ruby Dome starts at an elevation of about 6,600 feet at the trail head.
 The trail heads up Hennan Canyon along Bufferfield Creek.
 This part of the hike can be hot but luckily the trail weaves in and out of aspen trees and runs very close to Butterfield Creek from time to time.